-Regulations regarding the use of tire chains vary according to location or type of road, so always check them before installing chains.
+Regulations regarding the use of tire chains vary according to location or type of road, so always check the local regulations before installing chains.

 CHAIN INSTALLATION

 Install the chains on the front tires as tightly as possible.
 Do not use tire chains on the rear tires.
 Retighten chains after driving 0.5-1.0 km (1/4-1/2 mile).